xiaojing168jmg168/readme-generator/readme-generator.md

 ## Installation
-💾 The user should clone the repository from GitHub. npm install file-system, npm install inquirer.
+💾 First clone the repository, then npm install inquirer

 ## usage